taniarascia/taniarascia.com/content/01-07-2017-Big_Sample_Post/index.md

 [I'm an inline-style link](https://www.google.com)

-[I'm a reference-style link][Arbitrary case-insensitive reference text]
+[I'm a reference-style link][arbitrary case-insensitive reference text]

 [You can use numbers for reference-style link definitions][1]